 “On getting rid of hatred – The blood of hatred fades to let the grass grow green again, and let the flowers be all white and sparkling in the summer sun.” – Meditations From A Course In Miracles

 I started this meditation journey because I felt myself becoming a negative person.
-Earlier this year, others have noticed my own discord and pointed it out to me.
+Earlier this year, others noticed my discord and pointed it out.
 This was not where I wanted to be.

 I know I let myself succumb to gossip in the workplace.
-Steadily, I became irritable, cranky, and I wasn’t happy.
+Steadily, I became irritable and cranky, and I wasn’t happy.
 I was making poor decisions based on my own self-righteous assumptions.
-Because of this, I lost good connections and now suffer with resentment.
-I must have carried this to my next employ since it did not work out the way I had hoped it would.
+Because of this, I lost good connections and now suffer from resentment.
+I must have carried this to my next employer since it did not work out how I had hoped.

 I had made work my life and allowed it to enter my personal life.
 Everything that had happened at work became personal for me.
-This was one of the quickest ways for burn-out in the healthcare industry.
-I knew this, but because I was seeking love, acceptance, and friendship, I accepted gossip, discord and hatred into my life.
+This was one of the quickest ways to burn out in the healthcare industry.
+I knew this, but because I was seeking love, acceptance, and friendship, I accepted gossip, discord, and hatred into my life.
 I need to quit seeking love, acceptance, and friendship and start giving it instead.
-Now that the ties that kept me bound to toxic friendships have been severed, I have been able to step back and re-evaluate my life.
+Now that the ties that kept me bound to toxic friendships have been severed, I can step back and re-evaluate my life.

-I have a friend who is kind, compassionate and caring.
-She seems to have a sense of inner balance and peace even though I know that she has her own turmoil and struggles.
+I have a friend who is kind, compassionate, and caring.
+She seems to have a sense of inner balance and peace even though I know she has her own turmoil and struggles.
 She and I became friends after I had already started my own path to enlightenment.
-Since then she has been a model for me in commitment to her spiritual and physical health.
+Since then, she has been a model for me in her commitment to her spiritual and physical health.
 Where I am weak in certain areas and give in, she is strong and continues to forge ahead.
-She is my inspiration and a great role model, and I am so thrilled to have her in my life.
+She is my inspiration and a great role model, and I am thrilled to have her in my life.

-She is the example of giving of her love, acceptance and friendship even though she seeks it herself.
+She is an example of giving her love, acceptance, and friendship even though she seeks it herself.
 She has learned to balance this.
-I know that one day I will be able to balance this as well.
-For now, I will continue to learn the lessons along the way.
+I hope to balance this as well one day.
+But, for now, I will continue to learn the lessons along the way.